 2020 has been a blur for many of us – but in these unprecedented times, the world of digital continues to evolve.
-In this blog post, we explain Google’s Core Web Vitals (CWV) - new metrics which will become an official and important ranking factor in 2021.
+In this blog post, we explain Google’s Core Web Vitals (CWV) - new metrics which will become an official and important ranking signal in 2021.

 What are Core Web Vitals?

 Google’s Core Web Vitals allow the search engine to better understand what a site is like to use when a user first connects to a domain.
 User experience is very important to Google and CWV allows for the measurement of how quickly a user can interact with a site.